-While cloud computing brings organizations lots of advantages compared to on-site resources, it’s still susceptible to both inside and outside attacks.
+ะกloud computing brings organizations lots of advantages compared to on-site resources, and thatโs why it’s a popular target for inside and outside attacks.
 To ensure the security of an application in the cloud, take into account known cloud vulnerabilities and data protection best practices.

 As a company with more than 20 years of experience in the cybersecurity industry, Apriorit has a lot of hands-on experience preventing different types of attacks in cloud computing.
 In this article, we overview key vulnerabilities of cloud computing technology, then take a look at the most common types of attacks on cloud computing.
 Finally, we offer practical advice on how to ensure the security of your cloud-based solution considering industry best practices and our own experience.